 Invisible Captcha

-In case you dont know what a captcha is, it can take on many forms, often looking like the screenshot above.
-The concept is simple - end users perform some activity that would be diffcult to programatically accomplish with a bot.
-Essentially a turing test to prove that you are indeed human.
+In case you don't know what a captcha is, it can take on many forms, often looking like the screenshot above.
+The concept is simple - end users perform some activity that would be difficult to programmatically accomplish with a bot.
+Essentially a Turing test to prove that you are indeed human.

 The invisible captcha is nice for end users because they don't have to retype a sloppily written word fifteen times (which is super annoying).
-This in turn can help with gated area's bounce rates where data is collected.
-Registration forms, feedback forms, commenting systems are all good examples of where captchas are useful.
+This, in turn, can help with gated area's bounce rates where data is collected.
+Registration forms, feedback forms, and commenting systems are all good examples of where captchas are useful.

 On the back end where the collected data is processed, things are really nice.
 You can remove all the noise for invalid data.
 No more scrubbing data, or administrating malicous activity, unless you love viagra and xxx embedded content everywhere, it's a pretty good thing.
 The end user doesn't even know it's there aside from a little "privacy terms" div in the bottom right corner of your page.